How to: Debug Windows Service Applications

 To debug a service

 Start your service, either from Services Control Manager, Server Explorer, or from code.
-For more information, see How to: Start Services.
+For more information, see.

 In Visual Studio, choose Processes from the Debug menu.